jph6366/jph6366/README.md

     - executing and auto-scaling in **OCI containers** and porting through **WebAssembly modules**.
     - automating deployment for data **assets**, **analysis**, **sensors**, and **resources** for e2e applications for public benefit.
 - ⚕️🪖🛟🪸🩻🛰️ Dedicated to creating or contributing to open source software for medical & emergency services, disaster preparedness, coastal resilience, and open source (geo)spatial projects.
-    - Supporting National Spatial Data Infrastructure (NSDI) through the [Geospatial Data Act of 2018 (GDA)](https://www.fws.gov/law/geospatial-data-act-2018), advocating for [accessibly formatted data and data systems](https://voltrondata.com/codex/a-new-frontier) and improve the overall quantity and quality of reusable data and collaborating interests across stakeholder communities.
+    - Supporting National Spatial Data Infrastructure (NSDI) through the [Geospatial Data Act of 2018 (GDA)](https://www.fws.gov/law/geospatial-data-act-2018), advocating for [accessibly formatted data and data systems](https://voltrondata.com/codex/a-new-frontier) and improve the overall quantity and quality of reusable data; collaborating interests across stakeholder communities.

 ## Missions, Approaches, and Research & Development Platforms